Note: This is an archived Handbook entry from 2016.

 (a) The Academic Board may prescribe minimum grade point averages for undergraduate studies that must be met by applicants eligible for Guaranteed Entry in a given year.
 Applicants not eligible for Guaranteed Entry will normally be required to have a grade point average for undergraduate studies at least as high as the prescribed minimum for Guaranteed Entry.

 (b) All applicants must have Permission to Teach from the Victorian Institute of Teaching prior to the commencement of the Practicum subjects, and for the duration of the program

-(c) Although applicants must meet the University’s English language requirements, higher standards may be needed for eligibility for Australian teacher registration on graduation.
+(c) Although applicants must meet the University’s English language requirements, higher standards may be needed for eligibility for Permission to Teach status and for Australian teacher registration on graduation.

-* Details of the selection test are available on the Melbourne Graduate School of Education’s How to Apply page.
+* Details of the selection test are available on the Melbourne Graduate School of Education’s TeacherSelector website.

 |Core Participation Requirements: ||

 The Melbourne Graduate School of Education welcomes applications from students with disabilities.
 It is University and Graduate School policy to take reasonable steps to enable the participation of students with disabilities, and reasonable adjustments will be made to enhance a student’s participation in the Graduate School’s programs.